Using the shapes layer#

 Changing shape edge and face colors#

 Individual shapes can each have different edge and face colors.
-You can initially set these colors by providing a list of colors to the edge_color or face_color keyword arguments respectively, or you can edit them from the GUI.
+You can initially set these colors by providing a list of colors to the edge_color or face_color keyword arguments respectively.
 The colors of each of the shapes are available as lists under the layer.edge_color and layer.face_color properties.
 These properties are different from the layer.current_edge_color and layer.current_face_color properties that will determine the color of the next shape to be added or any currently selected shapes.

 Changing shape edge widths#